HEP-FCC/fcc-tutorials/5-distributed-computing/RegisteringToFccVO.md

-# Getting started with FCC distributed computing
+# Getting Started with DIRAC

 ## Registering to the FCC VO